-Giles is widely recognised as a robust, thorough advocate and an insolvency expert who has been consistently noted as a leader in his field.
+Giles is Head of the Insolvency team at Exchange Chambers.
+He is widely recognised as a robust, thorough advocate and an insolvency expert who has been consistently noted as a leader in his field.
 He is highly regarded for his ‘technical knowledge and commercial know-how’, and has a wealth of experience dealing with substantial commercial fraud litigation.
 Over the last 28 years he has appeared at all levels up to and including regular appearances in the Court of Appeal and even in the Supreme Court of the Seychelles and in the Supreme Court of Gibraltar.

 He has a clear grasp of commercial issues and how best to overcome them.
 He works with his clients, favouring a team approach, particularly when faced with complex issues.
 With an in-depth understanding of the commercial world, he is adept at keeping his clients informed and aware of any issues that may arise at the earliest opportunity.
 Giles is a truly commercial litigator in terms of approach to his cases and his clients’ interests and needs.
 He recognises the importance of achieving his clients’ aims and objectives (whether at trial or through ADR) as quickly and as cost effectively as possible.